Altai State Technical University: Recognition

 Altai State Technical University annually co-hosts Russian semi-finals of the international competitive programming team contest ICPC.
 Siberian and Far Eastern, Kazakhstan and Kyrgyzstan teams are gathering in Barnaul, at the same time, teams from the European part gather in another center, St. Petersburg, Russia, and with the use of the Internet results are synchronized.

-AltSTU teams from students of the specialty "Software Engineering" (Faculty of Information Technology), as a result of complex selection, successfully reached the final of this championship and won internationally recognized prizes:
+AltSTU teams from students of the specialty "Software Engineering" (Faculty of Information Technology), as a result of selection, reached the final of this championship and won prizes: